 - microscopic haematuria

-Gross haematuria is considered >1 ml of blood in the urine.
-Red-colored urine (more red than brown) or clots in the urine is suggestive of a lower urinary tract source.
+Frank haematuria is considered >1 mL of blood in the urine.
+Red-coloured urine (more red than brown) or clots in the urine is suggestive of a lower urinary tract source.

-Microscopic haematuria may be either symptomatic or asymptomatic and is defined as ≥3 red blood cells per HPF on 2 out of 3 urinalysis specimens 2.
+Microscopic haematuria may be either symptomatic or asymptomatic and is defined as ≥3 red blood cells per high-powered field (HPF) on 2 out of 3 urinalysis specimens 2.

 Treatment and prognosis